 Encampment resident Aaron Bernier-Garland said he had seen the three-page list and accused Harris of attacking the Peace House’s volunteers.
 Bernier-Garland is also a Street Sense Media vendor. “[Harris’s] list had crap that we get every day.
 No one would say that they want another f***ing shaving kit,” Bernier-Garland said.
 “I have 90 of those in my tent.”

 Ami Angell, who volunteered alongside the Peace House to help people move but was not involved with the fundraiser, said that determining what people experiencing homelessness need most is best done on a case-by-case basis.
-Angell is a licensed social worker and founder of the nonprofit The H3 Project.
+Angell is the founder of the nonprofit The H3 Project.
 “It’s about listening to the needs of the people instead of assuming we’ve already got the answers,” she said.
 “Every person is different.
 One size doesn’t fit all.”

 Angell has been doing outreach to homeless people in the District for about three years and said she’s encountered the Peace House multiple times.
 On Jan.
 15, the night before the scheduled cleanup of the encampment, The H3 Project, the Peace House, and other groups such as HIPS gathered to help KStreet residents move.
 In addition to its mention in the GoFundMe description, this effort was announced at a community meeting held the night before.
 On the morning of the cleanup, two people still moving items out of the K Street underpass said the Peace House volunteers had been helping them until around 2 a.m. that morning.
 Bernier-Garland estimated that more than 30 volunteers had shown up.
 He added that he has probably seen Peace House members serving food and giving supplies to NoMa residents four or five times since moving there in November.